fog/fog-aws/README.md

 Fog::AWS is more than EC2 since it supports many services provided by AWS.
 The best way to learn and to know about how many services are supported is to take a look at the source code.
 To review the tests directory and to play with the library in ```irb``` can be very helpful resources as well.

+## Documentation

+See the [online documentation](http://www.rubydoc.info/github/fog/fog-aws) for a complete API reference.

 ## Contributing

 1. Fork it ( https://github.com/fog/fog-aws/fork )